meeshellyo/CookedBook/README.md

 # **The Cooked Book**
 Creators: Campbell Furr, Joshua J, Michelle Tra, Tyler Tran
 ## Introduction
-The Cooked Book is a functional and user-friendly website that helps users decide what to cook based on the ingredients they have.
-By inputting available ingredients, users will receive meal suggestions, making cooking more convenient and reducing food waste.
+The Cooked Book is a collaborative web application that helps users decide what to cook based on the ingredients they already have at home.
+By selecting available ingredients, users receive personalized recipe suggestions—making meal planning more convenient and helping reduce food waste.

 ## Features
+- 🔐 User Authentication: Login system to access personalized features
+- 🛒 Shopping Cart: Users can add ingredients or recipes for grocery planning
-- Enable users to save and organize their favorite recipes
+- ❤️ Favorited Recipes: Save and manage a list of favorite recipes
-- Allow admins to manage and update the recipe database
-- Provide users with personalized meal suggestions
-- Create an easy-to-use platform for users to navigate through
+- 🍳 Ingredient-Based Recipe Matching: Suggests recipes based on selected ingredients
+- 🧑‍🍳 Admin Controls: Only admins (project creators) can add, edit, or delete recipes

 ## Technologies Used
-[TO BE CONT.]
+- Frontend: HTML, CSS
+- Backend: PHP
+- Database: MySQL
+- Version Control: Git & Github

 ## Future Improvements
-- Give standard users the ability to add recipes to database
+- 📝 Let users contribute recipes to the database
-- AI to make recipes for you
+- 🤖 Integrate AI to generate recipes based on ingredients
-- Recipe rating system
-- Make recipes available for download
-- Give authors the ability to embed media
-- Add a dark mode theme
+- ⭐ Add a recipe rating & review system
+- 📄 Enable recipe downloads (PDF or text format)
+- 🎥 Allow embedded media (images/videos) for recipes